shoaibubaid/everything_depends_on_your_hammer/readme.md

 1. **liboqs library implementation** located in `liboqs_signature_gen`
 2. **Standard SPHINCS+ repository** located in `sphincsplus-standard`

 - This implementation consists of SHA2 hash function with SPHINCS+-256f configuration.
+However, it works for all the variants of SPHINCS+
 - reference valid and faulty signatures are given in `bash_script_results_liboqs` and `bash_script_results_standard`.
 Just copy the contents into the `bash_script_results` and copy the keys into `key.txt` and `collected_pubkey.txt`
 ---